pstolarz/sprops/README.md

         # Property names may contain arbitrary characters.
 In this example
         # quotation marks are required since '{', '}' are parser's reserved
         # tokens.
-Additionally tab characters were escaped by \t.
+Additionally tab characters are escaped by \t.
         "{\tprop name w/o a value\t}";
     }